ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities:*

 - Introduction to functions and conditionals, along with reading code documentation
-- Introduction to writing code scripts
-- Seminar discussion of project management in DH
+- Seminar discussion about review and final projects

 *Assignment for next class:* Complete coding assignment on Python fundamentals and share on Slack.